Vikings to acquire pass rusher Yannick Ngakoue from Jacksonville Jaguars, sources say

 While Zimmer clarified a reporter’s pronunciation of Ngakoue’s first name — “It’s Ya-nique,” he said — he added he’s not officially allowed to comment on the trade until it’s complete. “[VP of football operations] Rob [Brzezinski] and [general manager] Rick [Spielman] are trying to finalize the business side of things,” Zimmer said.

-The Vikings, sources said, stepped up their pursuit of Ngakoue after missing out on a chance to bring back Everson Griffen, who signed a one-year, $6 million deal with the Cowboys on Aug.
+The Vikings, sources said, stepped up their pursuit of Ngakoue after missing out on bringing back Everson Griffen, who signed a one-year, $6 million deal with the Cowboys on Aug.
 16. Sources said then the Vikings had made a competitive offer for Griffen, with Zimmer leading the effort to convince the 32-year-old to return for another season.
-When Griffen signed with the Cowboys, the Vikings mobilized their 2021 draft capital to land Ngakoue over the weekend.
+When Griffen signed with Dallas, the Vikings mobilized their 2021 draft capital to land Ngakoue over the weekend.

 They’d already stockpiled 12 draft picks for next year, landing a fourth-rounder as part of the Stefon Diggs trade, an extra fourth- and fifth-rounder in draft day trades this year and expecting to secure a third-round compensatory pick as a result of Trae Waynes’ departure in free agency.